tenstorrent/tt-metal/models/demos/t3000/llama3_70b/README.md

 - **Model Functionality:** Implements decode-to-prefill strategy, where prompts are processed token-by-token to produce KV caches, followed by token generation in decode mode.

 Ensure you follow these guidelines to successfully run the Llama3-70B demo.

+## Benchmarking
+For best performance results, please do the following:

+- Set environment variable `TT_METAL_ASYNC_DEVICE_QUEUE=1`.
+- Ensure the cpu frequency governor is set to `performance`.